-HMC Projects gives students and teachers from Central and Eastern Europe an unparalleled opportunity to study for a year in a British school.
+HMC Projects gives students from Central and Eastern Europe an unparalleled opportunity to study for a year in a British school.
 The programme has nurtured excellent contacts between young people as they advance in their careers and retain a deep understanding of other countries' traditions and culture.

 I did everything I could in Frensham : I sung, I acted, I danced, I worked for charity, I joined an Italian club, I wrote for the school newspaper, I attended a Peer Support training, I did Community Service.
 I enjoyed every aspect to its fullest, because at home I do not have all these opportunities and I have to live in the moment.

 I got involved into a two-hour play, which I greatly enjoyed, I have been selected to be in the first team in tennis for the year and I managed to break a Guinness World Record in a team of twelve.
 The fastest time to run 100 miles on a treadmill previously stood at 9:05:17 hours of hard work.
 We finished in 8:23:00, despite losing about 12 minutes due to mechanical failure.

 The Aims of the HMC Projects Scholarship Programme

 HMC Projects is proud to have given to students from Central and Eastern Europe an unparalleled opportunity to study for two years in a British school of the highest quality.
 Most of the Heads of participant schools are members of HMC, although some participant schools enjoy membership of other organisations, including the Girls' Schools Association.
 All schools involved in the work of HMC Projects have to pass rigorous inspections to ensure they remain of high quality.

 The aim of the scholarship programme is to foster bonds of understanding and friendship between young people across Europe and to give young people from the former communist countries in Central and Eastern Europe an enriching and rewarding experience in some of the best schools in the world.